jpmondet/devnet_training/maths_4_dev_and_networking/information_theory.md

  - representing the infinite set of messages as **symbols**
  - computing entropy at the symbol level (**symbol entropy**)
  - identifying the underlying alphabet of symbols and computing the relative frequencies of occurrence of longer and longer symbol sequences in a representative message corpus we can approximately determine its entropy.

+To shorten the messages as much as possible, the symbols are encoded.
+But from this, arise the problem of finding the **optimal encoding**.

+A code should be **unambiguous** to avoid confusing the receiver.
+Also it should (but nowadays, it is less mandatory) be an **instantaneous code** (code that can be decoded immediately -> no codeword should be the prefix of another one).

+But to be optimal, instantaneous is not enough, the code must also :
+- construct message symbols from longer sequences of elementary symbols (which makes it more efficient)
+- take probabilities into account by assigning shorter codes to frequent symbols